krlrmlv/krlrmlv/README.md

 --->

 Hellow everyone! 👋 <br>
-My name is Kirill, I've been doing Front-end development for over 5 years. <br>
+My name is Kirill, I've been doing Front-end development since 2017. <br>
 I have experience in working with all sorts of projects from many different price segments and areas <br>
 I am Team Lead of my team.